 Most of us don’t even bother to check SMS notifications as it is mostly spam.
 However, this habit can be hazardous.
 A scam called SIM card swapping is on the rise, which includes identity theft and fraud, and anyone can fall prey to it.

 Scammers send phishing emails to their targets, getting as much SIM-specific information as they can without giving the plot away.

-Unfortunately, a significant number of people can’t differentiate between a real email and a phishing scam.
+Unfortunately, a significant number of people can’t differentiate between an actual email and a phishing scam.
 As a result, thousands of working adults fall prey to phishers.

-Malicious agents can get further information by perusing their victim’s social media, or from illegal data dumps that can be commonly found on the Dark Web.
-Any and all information can be used to impersonate the victim convincingly.
+Malicious agents can get further information by perusing their victim’s social media or from illegal data dumps commonly found on the Dark Web.
+Any information can be used to impersonate the victim convincingly.